lavanyalana/lana1-analytics-portfolio/Operation Analytics and Investigating Metric Spike-SQL PROJECT 1/README.md

   Operational Analytics plays a crucial role in evaluating and optimizing a company's end-to-end operations.
 In this project, I conducted two case studies focusing on job data analysis and user engagement trends.
 As a Lead Data Analyst, I collaborated with operations, support, and marketing teams to extract insights, track key performance indicators, and investigate sudden metric spikes.

+  ---

   ## Approach & Methodology

 - To carry out this project, I followed a structured data analysis process:

-- Importing Data – Imported large CSV files into MySQL using query-based methods.
+- Importing Data – Imported large CSV files into MySQL using **query-based methods**.

 - Understanding the Data – Examined datasets to grasp their structure and key attributes.